 Hedge funds are typically started by money managers or registered investment advisors that are skilled at hedging strategies.
 These skills and strategies are then used to attract investors and make a profit.
 As with other products and services, someone might start a hedge fund because of demand in the marketplace.
 According to Hedge Fund Research, hedge fund assets reached a record level of $3.235 trillion globally in July 2018.

-3 Steps to Start a Hedge Fund
+3 Steps To Start a Hedge Fund

 The process involved in starting a hedge fund shares some similarities with starting a business.
-However, starting a hedge fund is more complex—and is becoming increasingly challenging.
+However, starting a hedge fund is more complex and is becoming increasingly challenging.

-Here are four basic steps to start a hedge fund.
+Here are four basic steps to start a hedge fund:

 - Choose a strategy.
 Although hedge funds generally share similar objectives, there are multiple hedging strategies to consider.
 Before you start a hedge fund, you need an idea or compelling strategy that prospective investors can get behind.
 Will your fund be a long/short equity fund or a market-neutral fund?
 Will you employ a global macro style and base it on the economics and politics of different countries or their macroeconomic principles?
 Or will you focus on an event-driven or value strategy?
 And what about arbitrage?

 - Find legal help.
-Hiring the right kind of attorney may be one of the biggest start-up costs for hedge funds, but it’s also possibly the most important initial investment.
-A hedge fund attorney can help you to word key terms for service agreements with clients, including performance fees.
+Hiring the right kind of attorney may be one of the biggest startup costs for hedge funds, but it’s also possibly the most important initial investment.
+A hedge fund attorney can help you word key terms for service agreements with clients, including performance fees.
 They can also help with properly registering the hedge fund with your state or the SEC, if required.

 The Bottom Line

-Starting a hedge fund is not just for anyone with a good hedging strategy.
-It’s likely you’ll need start-up capital in the tens or hundreds of thousands of dollars, plus a hedge fund attorney.
+Starting a hedge fund is not for just anyone with a good hedging strategy.
+It’s likely you’ll need startup capital in the tens or hundreds of thousands of dollars, plus a hedge fund attorney.
 Also, your strategy and how it performs in the current market conditions may determine the success of your hedge fund.
 In simpler terms, you’ll need money, investing skills, a specialized attorney, and some luck to start your hedge fund and find success.